The Changes in Buying Behavior

 Social media marketing is a lucrative component of the marketing strategy.
 Currently, 41% of consumers from 18 to 34 years old can be reached through Snapchat alone.
 Moreover, this marketing component has lead its way to an increase in consumer consumption and a change in buying behavior.
 Through the unique lense of social media, companies are now seeing customers in a new light.
 A light that utilizes influencers and sponsored content to target their new customer- and ultimately their next lead.

-With these changes, we break down the buyer’s journey and how companies can enjoy the benefits in this social media marketing shift.
+With these changes, we break down the buyer’s journey, changes to buying behavior and how companies can enjoy the benefits in this social media marketing shift.

 There’s a multitude of factors that affect a consumer’s buying behavior.
 Some of the factors that contribute to the cycle include outside influence, intentions, attitude and preference.
 These factors play a significant role in the buyer’s journey, which begins with problem recognition.
 When it comes to purchasing a product or service, consumers have to initially recognize a problem before the buyer’s journey can begin.